alttch/latencymon/README.md

 ```

 * when *--latency-warn* option is specified, logs only frames with latency
-greater than the specified number
+equal or greater than the specified number

 * when *--syslog* option is specified, logs all messages to syslog.
 Useful to
 run the tool in the background or as a system service